Esri/arcgis-maps-sdk-samples-qt/README.md

 ## Overview

 The repo contains [Qt](http://qt.io) projects for each sample that can be run from within the Qt Creator IDE.
-It also contains source code to build and run the [C++](https://www.arcgis.com/home/search.html?t=content&q=tags%3A%22CppSampleViewer%22) sample viewer app locally.
+It also contains source code to build and run the [sample viewer app](https://www.arcgis.com/home/search.html?t=content&q=tags%3A%22CppSampleViewer%22) locally.

 ## Table of Contents